flqvio/FPOracle/README.md

 ## MCSManager

-On this part we will see how to install MCSManager a minecraft server gestionnary.
+This part will present how to install MCSManager to host and manage Minecraft servers on a web interface.

-Like the other service we have to go on portainer and clik on add a new stack, then put this (u can name it "mcs"):
+First of all, go to Portainer, add a new stack, name it "mcs", paste the following Docker Compose and deploy it :

 ```yaml
 version: '3'
 services: